Happy Valley, Yardley Wood (with information and photographs kindly provided by Barrie Geens and Colin Scrivener)

 There is lively discussion about exactly where Happy Valley was.
 Some say that it was between the Chinn Brook and the canal, some say it was on the canal banks.
 Some say it was only west of the bridge, and some say it was only south and west of the bridge, where the bus garage is.
 It is certainly safer from the map evidence to say that over the fifty years it was on the north bank, and certainly on the southern bank east of the road.
 There were boats tied up on the bank by where the bus garage was built, but none of the main series of photographs convincingly demonstrates that there were buildings on the bus garage site.
 However, two personal testimonies do refer to a fairground between the Chinn Brook and the canal.
 A helter skelter, swingboats and other attractions are also mentioned in one piece, referring to 1926.
 Such a fairground is therefore likely to have been on more level ground north of the canal, and one of the memories refers to getting ginger beer from Mrs Andrews, whose cottage was by the Chinn Brook.
 The later directories from 1925 also refer to boat hire being on the west side of the road.
 Perhaps on the bus garage site as well as by the Dyers?

-What certainly happened to the site on the north bank east of the road is that council houses were built there by 1927.
-So the Happy Valley owners would have had to have moved from there.
+What certainly happened to the site on the north bank east of the road is that council houses were built over most of the area by 1927.
+So the Happy Valley owners would have had much reduced space.
 When this happened is not so easy to determine, since the City had owned the site since 1919, but a postcard from the Barrie Geens collection suggests after 1924.
+A newspaper article from 1930 has a picture of one of the low wooden footbridges still there.
+A renowned canal researcher, Joseph Boughey, has unearthed correspondence between the Great Western Railway, which owned the canal, and tenants up to 1935.
+It appears that business for the then new Happy Valley Boating Company declined from around 1923, partly as a result of lower boating prices on the Corporation's lakes.
+A new owner named Brown took over in 1929, but had no success, and the tea rooms were wrecked by vandals in 1935.
+The article was published in NarrowBoat magazine, Autumn 2017, pages 42-3, and is available from them.
+It contains much additional information and copies of business documents.
 South of the canal and east of the road houses did not come until the mid-1930s.
 The City bought the bus garage site in 1937, and the garage opened the year after.
 The houses on the west side north of the canal are c.
 1950.

 The postcards below can be compared with the map, and it can be seen that the refreshment rooms and boathouse are on the 1916 map on the north bank of the canal and east of Yardley Wood Road.
 Other buildings visible on cards are on the south side.
 The ground falls away to the right on the second card, showing the bridge, which indicates that the photograph was taken from the east side of the road.
 Furthermore, the sharp curve in the canal visible on several cards is on the east side, not the west side of Yardley Wood Road.
 The lie of the land, which rises on the bank which has no towpath, confirms this.